staceyjf/WorkWave-backend/README.md

 2. **API documentation:** Integrated Swagger for clear, interactive API documentation, making it easier to understand and consume the API.

-3. **Logging:** Addition of Log4J logger to implement a error and general log file for clear debugging.
+3. **Logging:** Added Log4J logger and a file-based logging strategy, improving the traceability and debugging of server-side errors.

-4. **CI/CD Pipeline:** Implement a development workflow with Github Actions to ensure code passes the test suite before being added to the main branch.
+4. **CI/CD Pipeline:** Implemented a development workflow with GitHub Actions to ensure code passes the test suite before being added to the main branch.

 #### The '20':

-1. **Authentication:** Explore utlitisng Jakata Java Cookie to attached and retrieve the JWT
+1. **Authentication:** : Utilized Jakarta Java Cookie to attach and retrieve the JWT.

+2. **Lombok Integration:** Integrated the Lombok library to reduce boilerplate code.

 #### The '10':

-1. **Basic Integration Testing:** Full testing with Junit5 and
+1. **Basic Integration Testing:**  Testing: Full integration testing with JUnit5 and Rest Assured for Authentication (Register and Sign In) and Employee Entity (CRUD).

 ## Key Learning Highlights

-1. **External libraries:** While Flask-Smorest did a lot of the heavy lifting with serialising / deserialisng and providing documentation via swagger, it required a class-based approach for my controllers, utilizing Flask's MethodView.
-Although my preference was for a functional approach to maintain consistency, the benefits offered by Flask-Smorest outweighed my preference for consistency.
+1. **Spring boot tooling:** Gained deep insights into the various tools and libraries within the Spring Boot ecosystem.

 ## To-Dos

-1. **Testing:** Implement unit testing with pyTest.
-2. **Logging strategy:** Enhance the logging strategy to include file-based logging, improving the traceability and debugging of server-side errors.
-3. **Response loading strategy:** Implement pagination for postcodes and suburbs, and explore alternative strategies (e.g., lazy loading) for optimizing data delivery in reporting features.
+1. **Response loading strategy:** Implement pagination and explore alternative strategies (e.g., lazy loading) for optimizing data delivery in reporting features.
-4. **Auth logic:** Refine the `token_required` decorator to efficiently return `signed_in_user` details, ensuring seamless authentication flows.
-5. **Bi-directional implementation:** Enhance the create and update functionalities for suburbs to support bi-directional association with postcodes, facilitating richer data relationships.
-6. **JWT Implementation:** Transition to a cookie-based JWT exchange mechanism for improved security and user authentication management.
-7. **CI/CD Pipeline:** Implement a development workflow with Github Actions
+2. **Testing:** Expand integration testing to include Departments and Contract entities.
+3. **Querying:**Expand functionality to include the ability to query employees based on contract status or employment status.

 ## Changelog